 Badger Industries’ roots grow deep as our company was established in 1841.
 The company was a coppersmithing company by trade and Badger has evolved into a leading expansion joint engineering, manufacturing, and service organization.

 In 2014 we acquired an adjacent property, adding another 55,000 square foot manufacturing facility.

-Our service rated expansion joints are the metallic bellows, packless type, preferred by most modern design engineers.
+Our packless type, metal expansion joints are preferred by most modern design engineers.

 The performance has been proven over the years, in thousands of applications by government agencies, utilities, original equipment manufacturers, chemical and processing industries and many of the nation’s largest manufacturing plants.

 Should your piping, ducting or process system require provisions for controlled thermal growth, contact the company with “170 Years of Excellence” – your expansion joint engineers - Badger Industries.

 By the year 1900, the company occupied a large, three story building where they manufactured and sold newly patented fireproof window frames and sashes and hand held fire extinguishers.
 Metal cornices, skylights and copper and tin roofing were still manufactured, and in their scope of supply at that time.